Propagation of smallness for solutions of elliptic equations in the plane: Introduction

 The above results are related to the unique continuation property for two-dimensional elliptic equations with bounded measurable coefficients.
 The properties of equations in nondivergence and divergence forms were proved in \cite{BN} (see also \cite{BJS}) and \cite{AM}, respectively.
 By contrast, it has been known since \cite{Plis} and \cite{Miller} that if the coefficients are H\"older continuous, then one is able to construct a nontrivial solution, which vanishes on an open subset, to elliptic equations in either non-divergence or divergence forms with dimensions greater than three.

-The case in the plane is special owing to the theory of quasiregular mappings and the representation theorem; see \cite{BN} and \cite{AIM}.
+The case in the plane is special owing to the theory of quasiregular mappings and the representation theorem; see \cite{BN}, \cite{Bo} and \cite{AIM}.
 It reduces the analysis from solutions (or gradients) of elliptic equations to holomorphic functions.
-The main idea of the proof of propagation of smallness for holomorphic functions (see Proposition~\ref{rough} below) is based on the complex analysis arguments used in \cite{Kov} and \cite{AE}.
+The main idea of the proof of propagation of smallness for holomorphic functions (see Proposition~\ref{holo} below) is based on the complex analysis arguments used in \cite{Kov} and \cite{AE}.
 Two basic observations are that the ratio of a holomorphic function $F$ and the polynomial sharing the same zeros as $F$ is holomorphic and non-vanishing, and the logarithm of modulus of a non-vanishing holomorphic function is harmonic.
 The properties of harmonic functions and the Remez-type inequality for holomorphic polynomials (in the version obtained in \cite{Bru1} and \cite{FY}) then allow us to derive propagation of smallness from wild sets.
+We also point out that once their gradients are well-defined, the number of critical points of solutions can be computed by counting the zeros of holomorphic functions, which allows for quantitative estimates of the size of the critical set.
+For the smooth coefficients case, the computation can be found in \cite{Ale88} or \cite{ZhuJ}, while discussions on the general case are presented in \cite{AM}.

+Let us briefly discuss the higher-dimensional case.
 Consider the solution $u$ to the elliptic equation $\nabla\cdot(A\nabla u)=0$ with Lipschitz coefficients in some domain of $\R^d$ for $d\ge3$.
 It was proved in \cite{LM18} that the propagation of smallness for $u$ holds from sets of positive $(d-1+\delta)$-Hausdorff content for any $\delta>0$.
 The result is sharp in the sense that zeros of harmonic functions in $\R^d$ may have positive $(d-1)$-Hausdorff content.
-The propagation of smallness for $|\nabla u|$ from sets of positive $(d-1-\varepsilon)$-Hausdorff content for some (small) $\varepsilon>0$ was also obtained in \cite{LM18}.
+The propagation of smallness for $|\nabla u|$ from sets of positive $(d-1-\epsilon)$-Hausdorff content for some (small) $\epsilon>0$ was also obtained in \cite{LM18}.
 As the zeros of $|\nabla u|$ was shown in \cite{NV} to have finite $(d-2)$-Hausdorff measure, it was conjectured in \cite{LM18} that the result for $|\nabla u|$ should be expected to hold from sets of positive $(d-2+\delta)$-Hausdorff content for any $\delta>0$.
 Some partial results in the analytic setting can be found in \cite{Malinnikova}.
+One may refer to the review \cite[Sections~7\&8]{LM-review} for further discussion in this direction.